A Radiation Exchange Factor Formulation with Proven Non-Negativity and Unconditional Energy Conservation: Matrix Properties

 \subsection{Spectral Radii of the Absorption and Reflection-Scattering Matrices}

 This section determines bounds on the spectral radii of $\mathbf{A}$ and $\mathbf{R}$.

-\begin{theorem}[Spectral Radius of Combined Absorption and Reflection-Scattering] Let $\mathbf{F}$ be the row stochastic and irreducible exchange factor matrix, and let $\mathbf{A}$ and $\mathbf{R}$ be the absorption and multiple reflection-scattering matrices defined by the exchange factor transformation, and let $\mathbf{P}$ be the diagonal matrix with entries $\mathbf{P}_{ii} = 1-\mathbf{b}_i$ where $\mathbf{b}_i$ are the reflection-scattering coefficients.
+\begin{theorem}[Spectral Radius of Combined Absorption and Reflection-Scattering] Let $\mathbf{F}$ be the row stochastic and irreducible exchange factor matrix, and let $\mathbf{A}$ and $\mathbf{R}$ be the absorption and reflection-scattering matrices defined by the exchange factor formulation.
 Then: \begin{enumerate} \item The sum $\mathbf{A} + \mathbf{R}$ can be expressed as

-\item The spectral radius satisfies $\rho(\mathbf{A} + \mathbf{R}) = 1$ \item The vector $\mathbf{v} = (\mathbf{1} - \mathbf{b})$ is the Perron eigenvector corresponding to the positive real eigenvalue $\lambda = 1$ \end{enumerate} \end{theorem}
+\item The spectral radius satisfies $\rho(\mathbf{A} + \mathbf{R}) = 1$ \item The vector $\mathbf{v} = \mathbf{1}$ is the Perron eigenvector corresponding to the positive real eigenvalue $\lambda = 1$ \end{enumerate} \end{theorem}

-\begin{proof} The result is established through a sequence of key relationships.
+\begin{proof} The result is established through two key relationships.